 Daily newspaper, primarily distributed in New York City.

 The New York Times online.

-Newspaper of Capitol Hill, Washington - political news
+Newspaper of Capitol Hill, Washington D.C., reports news of legislative and political maneuverings on Capitol Hill.

 San Jose Mercury News